-Even though there were modifications of the project design to reflect the changes in local physical conditions in the course of detailed design, the inputs and outputs of the Project proved to be highly effective in all components of the Project.
-The management system in the field was operated efficiently.
-The risks that occurred were ironed out through appropriate measures taken by the PMC.
-The level of professionalism of the employed technicians and experts was high enough in implementing the Project.
-However, it was found that there was a lack of expertise in the field of agricultural civil engineering and irrigation.
-In the planning stage, PDM had not been projected.
-Accordingly, the performance and tracking indicators of the Project were not developed appropriately.
+It was confirmed that the results of the Project were highly effective in all project components in terms of inputs and outputs performance.
+There were some modifications of the project design to reflect the changed local physical conditions in the course of detailed design, but these didn't have a negative influence on the results of the Project.
+The management system in the field was operated in a highly efficient manner.
+Taking advantage of the 1st phase project experience, the management of the 2nd phase project was run smoothly in terms of field management, including procuring the local constructor.
+The level of professionalism of the employed technicians and experts was kept sufficiently high during the implementation of the Project by keeping most of the experts who took part in the 1st phase project implementation.
+As was the case with the 1st phase project, it was found that there was a lack of expertise in the field of agricultural civil engineering and irrigation.
+In the planning stage, PDM was projected.
+However, specific development objectives and measurable tracking indicators of the Project were not developed appropriately.
 Furthermore, verifiable tracking or performance indicators were not modified in the course of project implementation and completion.
+The PDM should have been utilized as a strategic tool of result-oriented management of the Project.